 RECORD NUMBER OF PRIVATE CARS

-If you’re spending more time in traffic jams and thinking there are more cars on the roads - you’re 100% right!
-In fact, there are 2,106,369 private cars registered here in Ireland – the highest number since records began.
+Prior to the the social distancing measures, you might have noticed that there were more cars on the roads across the country.
+In fact, there are 2,174,779 private cars registered here in Ireland – the highest number since records began.

-With our economy improving and a strong net inward migration of 34,000 people in 2018, it is no surprise to see the number of private cars increasing.
+With net inward migration increasing by 33,700 people in 2019, it is no surprise to see the number of private cars increasing.

 CONTINUED GROWTH IN IMPORTS

-With a weaker Sterling, Irish drivers continue to opt for imported cars – especially from the U.K. Private car imports increased by 7.5% in 2018 vs 2017.
-Although imports continue to increase, the growth has cooled some what and is not at the same high level which we witnessed in 2017.
+With a weaker Sterling, Irish drivers continue to opt for imported cars – especially from the U.K. Private car imports increased by 9.5% in 2019 vs 2018.
+108,895 private cars were registered as used imports in 2019.

 MILEAGE ANXIETY AND ELECTRIC CARS

 Despite a lot of talk about clean cars and zero emissions, it is surprising to see such a small take up of electric cars.
-Only 2.1% of private car drivers have opted to drive an electric car in Ireland.
+Only 3% of new cars purchased in 2019 were classified as electric.

 Range anxiety still appears to be an issue and the poor recharging infrastructure is not helping matters either.